Infrastructure

 How well are we maintaining our local streets?

 The Bay Area’s local streets and roads form the foundation of the regional transportation system, providing access to jobs, homes, schools, shopping and recreation for motorists, bicyclists and pedestrians alike.
-Investing resources to preserve these facilities is essential to avoid the development of potholes and other roadway hazards.
+Investing resources to preserve these facilities is essential to avoid new potholes and other roadway hazards.
 While pavement conditions in the region have remained remarkably stable on a year-to-year basis, actions to maintain local streets are evident on the city and county levels.

 Regional Performance